 Where a person is not competent, a substitute decision-maker (whether appointed by law or under a power of attorney or a living will) may need to know the incapacitated patient's HIV status in order to make an informed choice between treatment options.
-The
+The Under the Manitoba Personal

+Health Information Act and

+the British Columbia

+Personal Information

+Protection Act, a person who

+holds personal health

+information may disclose that

+information without the

+consent of the individual if

+the disclosure is for the

+purpose of contacting a

+relative or friend of an

+individual who is injured,

+incapacitated, or ill.

-Health Information Protection Act of Saskatchewan provides that a trustee may release health information "to a person who, pursuant to The Health Care Directives and Substitute Health Care Decision Makers Act, is entitled to make a health-care decision, as defined in that Act, on behalf of the subject individual, where the personal health information is required to make a health care decision with respect to that individual."
-At a minimum, other health information privacy statutes should follow the Saskatchewan Act and refer to the relevant legislation on substitute medical decision-making, where such legislation exists.
+Health Information Protection Act of Saskatchewan provides that a trustee may release health information "to a person who, pursuant to The Health Care Directives and Substitute Health Care Decision Makers Act, is entitled to make a health-care decision, as defined in that Act, on behalf of the subject individual, where the personal health information is required to make a health care decision with respect to that individual."323 At a minimum, other health information privacy statutes should follow the Saskatchewan Act and refer to the relevant legislation on substitute medical decision-making, where such legislation exists.